gmazzap/Hierarchy/README.md

             )
     )

-So we have an **array representation of WordPress template hierarchy**, not *all* the template hierarchy, but just the branches that make sense for current query.
+So we have an **array representation of WordPress template hierarchy**.

+Or better, not *all* the template hierarchy, but just the *branches* that make sense for current query.

 Note that array items are **not** file names, are **template hierarchy items**.